JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

            end
     1.2

-The default mode used is always ``RoundNearest``, which rounds to the nearest representable value, with ties rounded towards the nearest value with an even least significant bit.
+The default mode used is always :const:`RoundNearest`, which rounds to the nearest representable value, with ties rounded towards the nearest value with an even least significant bit.